Reconstructive Foot Surgery

 Although not an exhaustive list, some conditions that may require surgery include:

 - Sports injuries and trauma.
 At our office, we see a lot of chronic ankle sprains, broken ankles, Achilles tendon ruptures, and other sports or trauma-related conditions with broken bones and/or torn tendons and ligaments.
-Although it may sometimes be possible to treat these injuries without surgery if the bones have not moved out of place, it often requires a lot of time spent stuck in a cast.
+Although it may sometimes be possible to treat these injuries without surgery if the bones have not moved out of place, at times can require physical therapy or a lot of time spent stuck in a cast.
 By contrast, surgical correction may offer better and faster healing, and allow higher levels of activity sooner

 - Flat feet.
 Over time, injuries and age can cause the arches in your feet to collapse, bringing pain and instability along with it—not just in the feet, but throughout the entire body.
-Minor cases of posterior tibial dysfunction, one of the leading causes of flat feet, may be treated with custom orthotics or PRP injections, but severe flat feet causing a lot of pain require surgical reconstruction.
+Minor cases of posterior tibial dysfunction, one of the leading causes of flat feet, may be treated with custom orthotics or PRP injections, but severe flat feet causing a lot of pain could require reconstructive foot surgery.

 - Charcot foot.
 A severe complication often seen in diabetic patients.
 Charcot foot occurs when bones in the feet start to weaken, dislocate and crumble due to significant nerve damage and reduction in circulation.
 Reconstructive surgery is critical in order to salvage the limb, prevent an amputation, and restore functional shape.